GoogleChrome/web.dev/src/site/content/en/mini-apps/other-mini-app-runtime-environments/index.md

-In July 2020 the German car maker BMW Group [announced](https://www.press.bmwgroup.com/china/article/detail/T0313254ZH_CN/%E2%80%9C2020-%E5%AE%9D%E9%A9%AC%E7%A7%91%E6%8A%80%E6%97%A5%E2%80%9D%E5%9C%A8%E7%BA%BF%E5%8F%91%E5%B8%83%E5%A4%9A%E6%AC%BE%E8%BD%A6%E5%86%85%E6%95%B0%E5%AD%97%E4%BA%A7%E5%93%81) a cooperation with Tencent branded as WeScenario, which, [according to Tencent](https://www.tencent.com/en-us/articles/2201068.html), will be rolled to _"30 leading auto companies in the world, and [bring the WeScenario] ecosystem of social, content and services to more than 110 mainstream automobile models"_.
+In July 2020 the German car maker BMW Group [announced](https://www.press.bmwgroup.com/china/article/detail/T0313254ZH_CN/%E2%80%9C2020-%E5%AE%9D%E9%A9%AC%E7%A7%91%E6%8A%80%E6%97%A5%E2%80%9D%E5%9C%A8%E7%BA%BF%E5%8F%91%E5%B8%83%E5%A4%9A%E6%AC%BE%E8%BD%A6%E5%86%85%E6%95%B0%E5%AD%97%E4%BA%A7%E5%93%81) a collaboration with Tencent branded as WeScenario, which, [according to Tencent](https://www.tencent.com/en-us/articles/2201068.html), will be rolled out to _"30 leading auto companies in the world, and [bring the WeScenario] ecosystem of social, content and services to more than 110 mainstream automobile models"_.